HTTP Headers

 .map(v => v.trimStart())

-For getting the list of cookie values, you usually use a cookie parser (e.g. cookie-parser
+For getting the list of cookie values, you can use a cookie parser (e.g. cookie-parser

 ).